-Cork is home to indigenous and multinational companies, and leads at the forefront of many industries, including Pharmaceutical, Medical Technology and ICT, amongst others.
-Numerous organisations are choosing Cork as their home due to the vibrant city life, cheaper rent and relatively shorter commutes to/from work.
-Collins McNicholas recently conducted a Tech Talent Survey which highlights the growing opportunities in the ICT sector in Cork and has many testimonials from individuals who relocated to Cork.
+Cork is home to indigenous and multinational companies and leads at the forefront of many industries, including Pharmaceutical, Medical Technology and ICT, amongst others.
+Therefore, numerous organisations are choosing Cork as their home due to the vibrant city life, cheaper rent and relatively shorter commutes to/from work.
+Recently, Collins McNicholas conducted a Tech Talent Survey which highlights the growing opportunities in the ICT sector in Cork and has many testimonials from individuals who relocated to Cork.

 You can view current job opportunities in the Cork area here.

 Primary & Secondary Schools

 Most noteworthy, Cork is a wonderful place to raise a family, with a wide range of amenities available in both the city and county.
 The county has a large number of educational facilities, numerous primary and secondary schools and multiple third level institutions, including University College Cork and Cork Institute of Technology.
 There is a very proud sporting tradition in Cork with Cork City Football Club, Munster Rugby and numerous GAA teams representing the region.
 Also, Cork boasts sporting icons such as soccer player Roy Keane and Irish Track & Field Athlete Sonia O’Sullivan as local sporting heroes.
 There are many fun family attractions available in Cork, including Blarney Castle, Mizen Head, Fota Wildlife Park, and the annual Glow Cork Christmas Markets – just to name a few!